 Fellows are advised that their stipends and any travel allowances are considered, by the Canada Revenue Agency, to be income for taxation purposes.
 See Income Tax.

-The stipend is paid in monthly instalments, with cheques or direct deposit payments issued by the 15th of every month.Value of the Fellowship
+The stipend is paid in monthly instalments with direct deposit payments issued by the 15th of every month.Value of the Fellowship

 The first payment of the fellowship will be issued upon receipt of the Confirmation of Commencement Date (Form E-3) and the Invention Agreement (Form E-4).
 You must provide NSERC with your Canadian Social Insurance Number (SIN) on the Confirmation of Commencement Date (Form E-3) to receive the first instalment.
-If the Payment Activation – Part II (Form E-1) was received at least two weeks before your arrival to the laboratory, you will be issued a cheque for the first payment of your award within the next three to five weeks from the start date at the laboratory.
-If the Payment Activation – Part II (Form E-1) was not submitted in time, your payment may be delayed.
+If the Payment Activation – Part II (Form E-1 ) was received at least two weeks before your arrival to the laboratory, your payment will be deposited in your bank account for the first payment of your award within the next three to five weeks from the start date at the laboratory.
+If the Payment Activation – Part II ( Form E-1) was not submitted in time, your payment may be delayed.
 The first payment covers the period from the start date of the award to the end of the month in which the award was taken up.Subsequent Payments

-The second and subsequent instalments may be received as a cheque by mail, or by direct deposit to your bank account.Direct Deposit
+The second and subsequent instalments will be done by direct deposit to your bank account.Direct Deposit

-To set up direct deposit, complete the Direct Deposit Enrolment Form (Form E-12) and submit it to NSERC by fax or by mail.
+To set up direct deposit, complete the Direct Deposit form and submit it to NSERC by fax, by mail or by email.
 This method of payment guarantees that the funds will be deposited to your bank account by the 15th of every month.
 For more information, see Direct Deposit – Frequently Asked Questions.
 Note that NSERC does not provide a detailed pay stub.Additional Allowances

 This program does not provide any additional allowances for research costs, tuition fees or publication costs.
 Decisions on these matters rest with the host federal department or agency.Travel Allowances